ARTICLE 54 - Sessional Instructors/Posted Courses

 Record of Seniority

-If a member who is an unsuccessful candidate for a posted course offered under this Article grieves a decision not to appoint or to recommend her/him for that course, the Provost shall provide the Association with the qualifications and seniority (if applicable) of the successful candidate and all relevant documentation submitted by the successful candidate (including the curriculum vitae and teaching dossier, if any) that formed the basis for the recommended appointment, or the appointment, within seven (7) working days of the Association's request for the documentation.
+If a member who is an unsuccessful candidate for a posted course offered under this Article grieves a decision not to appoint or to recommend the member for that course, the Provost shall provide the Association with the qualifications and seniority (if applicable) of the successful candidate and all relevant documentation submitted by the successful candidate (including the curriculum vitae and teaching dossier, if any) that formed the basis for the recommended appointment, or the appointment, within seven (7) working days of the Association's request for the documentation.

-54:11 In the event that it has been found that an improper appointment has been made by the University, the member who should have been appointed to the course by virtue of the clauses in this Article shall receive full salary and seniority (if applicable) for the course to which she/he should have been appointed.
+54:11 In the event that it has been found that an improper appointment has been made by the University, the member who should have been appointed to the course by virtue of the clauses in this Article shall receive full salary and seniority (if applicable) for the course to which the member should have been appointed.

 Cancellation of Courses